hexydec/tokenise/docs/api.md

 #### `$decrement`

 An integer specifying how many tokens back to rewind the pointer.
-Note that only 1 previous token is remembered unless `$delete` was set to `false` on previous calls to `next()`.
+Note that only two previous tokens are remembered unless `$delete` was set to `false` on previous calls to `next()`.

 ## `current()`